 Executive Director, Founder, Little Kids Rock

-The course is led by veteran fundraiser and Hauser Center Senior Research Fellow Jennifer McCrea.
+The course is led by veteran fundraiser and Hauser Institute Senior Research Fellow Jennifer McCrea.

-A fundraiser for more than 20 years, Jennifer has worked with executive directors, fundraisers, philanthropists and board members from a wide variety of nonprofits, including Millennium Promise, Acumen Fund, Donorschoose.org, Grameen America, Teach for America, Witness, Comic Relief, X Prize Foundation, VH1 Save the Music Foundation, Rhode Island School of Design, Robin Hood Foundation, Council on Foreign Relations, Creative Commons, Pencils of Promise, New Profit and many others.
-Jennifer is a Henry Crown Fellow at the Aspen Institute, serves as an advisory board member of the MIT Media Lab, Berklee College City Music program and the Blue School, and is a co-founder and board member of the Quincy Jones MusiQ Consortium.
+A fundraiser for 25 years, Jennifer McCrea has worked with CEOs, fundraisers and board members from a wide variety of organizations, including Millennium Promise, Acumen Fund, Donorschoose.org, Grameen America, Teach for America, Witness, Comic Relief, X Prize Foundation, VH1 Save the Music Foundation, Rhode Island School of Design, Robin Hood Foundation, Council on Foreign Relations, Creative Commons, Pencils of Promise, New Profit and many others.
+She is also a Henry Crown Fellow at the Aspen Institute, serves as an advisory board member of the MIT Media Lab, Berklee College City Music program and the Blue School, and is a co-founder and board member of the Quincy Jones MusiQ Consortium.
 In addition, Jennifer is co-founder of the Business Leadership Council for a Generation Born HIV Free, a public-private partnership initiative with goal of ending the transmission of HIV from mothers to children worldwide by 2015.
-Previously, Jennifer was at Case Western Reserve University and then at Washington University in St. Louis during their multi-billion dollar capital campaign.
+Previously, Jennifer was at Case Western Reserve University and at Washington University in St. Louis during their multi-billion dollar campaign.
 She was also Vice President for Development at Dickinson College.

 5-day intensive followed by check-in periods over the course of the year.

 The next intensive is June 2-6, 2014 at Harvard University in Cambridge, Massachusetts.
 A welcome dinner is held the evening of June 2 and classes begin June 3.